essic/prez-benchmartdotnet/PITCHME.md

 ---

-### BenchmarkingDotNet help !

-It deals with all this complexity, gives you ways of customize all that if needed, let's you focus on your code !

-+++
-- You set up your code in methods with the correct anotation |
-- You might configure your project with necessary targets, if you run a multi-target benchmark |
-- BenchmarkDotNet create isolate project per anotation |

-### How ?
+### How does BenchmarkingDotNet helps ?

 - Does several launches of projects |
 - Runs benchmarking operations (including warmup) |
 - Creates reporting for you, calculate statistical data |
 - Gives you a nice short summary |

+---

+### Ok cool but what do I do ?

+- You set up your code in methods with the correct anotation |
+- You might configure your project with necessary targets, if you run a multi-target benchmark |
+- You run the project in RELEASE mode and wait for the results |

 ---